-Hey, what's up?
-This is Jason Drohn.
-Welcome to today’s episode of GSDdaily.
-This is episode number 117.
-We're going to talk about maximizing conversions through a landing page or a sales page, or a page.
+In today’s GSddaily, we’re going to talk about maximizing conversions through a landing page or a sales page, or a page.
 If there is a page on your website that you don’t think is getting the results and getting the conversions that it should, this is how you fix it.

-Now, landing pages are most often the choke point in a sales funnel, at least early, early, early on.
-So basically, a lead comes through, a click comes through, they hit a page, they either move on or they don’t.
+Now, landing pages are most often the choke point in a sales funnel.
+Basically, a lead comes through, a click comes through, they hit a page, they either move on or they don’t.
 From there, they end up walking through the rest of the sales funnel.
 But if they don’t hit that first page and they don’t convert on that first page, then they’re gone.
-So you can get back in front of them, retargeting.
+You can get back in front of them, retargeting.
 There are lots of ways to get back in front of them, but you miss the opportunity if they didn’t convert their first time through.

-So here, if you are looking at my screen here, make it a little bigger.
-So the two pages that we’re testing, we have this Automated Webinar Playbook, and this one.
-So we talked a little bit about this one yesterday.
+The two pages that we’re testing, we have this Automated Webinar Playbook, and this one.
+We talked a little bit about this one yesterday.
 We talked about the ads for this one.
-The ads, we went through and disabled the ads that weren’t working so that we dropped the lead cost on that.
-So that was kind of the first step, is how do we optimize the traffic that is coming through.
+For the Ads, we went through and disabled the ads that weren’t working so that we dropped the lead cost on that.
+That was kind of the first step, is how do we optimize the traffic that is coming through.
 Now, today we’re optimizing the landing page.
-So this test was already ongoing when we disabled yesterday’s ads.
+This test was already ongoing when we disabled yesterday’s ads.
 So here we go.

 Now we have Supercharge Your Marketing With The Unabridged Automated Webinar Playbook.
 Now, if we look at… We’re using a piece of software called Visual Website Optimizer for this.
 So there are a couple of different pieces of software that we can use. vwo.com is one.
 So it’s AB testing.
 It’s always been my favorite.
 There’s a lot of different kinds.
 VWO just has been the one that I’ve been using forever.
 In fact, for a while, we didn’t use it.
 I was trying out some different split testing software.
 And then I resigned up for VWO and it felt like coming home after being gone for a decade.